adbar/simplemma/README.rst

 Advanced usage via classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+*The following classes will be made available in the next version.
+To start using them, install the latest version from the git repository.*

 The above described functions are suitable for simple usage, but it is possible to have more control by instantiating Simplemma classes and calling their methods instead.
 Lemmatization is handled by the ``Lemmatizer`` class and language detection by the ``LanguageDetector`` class.
 These in turn rely on different lemmatization strategies, which are implementations of the ``LemmatizationStrategy`` protocol.
 The ``DefaultStrategy`` implementation uses a combination of different strategies, one of which is ``DictionaryLookupStrategy``.
 It looks up tokens in a dictionary created by a ``DictionaryFactory``.

 For example, it is possible to conserve RAM by limiting the number of cached language dictionaries (default: 8) by creating a custom ``DefaultDictionaryFactory`` with a specific ``cache_max_size`` setting, creating a ``DefaultStrategy`` using that factory, and then creating a ``Lemmatizer`` and/or a ``LanguageDetector`` using that strategy: